 Free summer fun?
 Check.
 Free education?
 Check.
 A free way to get to know your local community or vacation spot a little better?
 Check.

-For the last nine years the Blue Star Museums program has connected military families and guests with free museums visits to some really stellar locations annually between Memorial Day and Labor Day.
+For the last 10 years the Blue Star Museums program has connected military families and guests with free museums visits to some really stellar locations annually.
 What started as a small program in 2009 between then new non-profit Blue Star Families and the National Endowment for the Arts has since exploded to a partnership featuring over 2,000 museums nationwide.

 Active duty, reservists, Guard members and their dependents can use the program by presenting a military ID card.
 They can also bring in up to five family members with each ID.

 And if free, private museum aren't your jam for some reason, much sure to get this Blue Star Families parks program on your schedule.